jpgoldberg/python-hostname/docs/source/index.rst

       "last.digits.123", # But last label cannot be all digits ]

-   [ hostname.name.is_hostname(c) for c in candidates ]
+   [ hostname.is_hostname(c) for c in candidates ]

 .. testoutput::

    [True, True, False, True, False]

-The :class:`hostname.name.Name(candidate: str)` will return a new and initialized :class:`hostname.name.Name` if and only if its argument is a valid hostname.
+The :class:`hostname.Name(candidate: str)` will return a new and initialized :class:`hostname.Name` if and only if its argument is a valid hostname.
 Otherwise it will raise an exception, which will contain some information about why validation failed.

 For example

 .. code-block:: python

-   import hostname.name
+   import hostname
    import hostname.exception as exc

-   bad_name = hostname.name.Name("last.digits.123")
+   bad_name = hostname.Name("last.digits.123")

 should raise :class:`hostname.exception.DigitsOnlyError`.